HeyMikeMarshall/project_3/README.md

 This project was born of a previous project, Metro Guru.
 Metro Guru focused on the visualization of realtime data collected from the Washington Metropolitan Area Transit Authority API.
 That project relied on just-in-time API calls for data collection, but utilized a NoSQL database (MongoDB) to store data from API calls that were not likely to change.
 It was able to map up-to-the-minute geographic locations of every active MetroBus within the D.C. metropolitan area.

 But this lead to the question of whether I'd be able to build a data capture solution that would allow for an analysis of trends within the WMATA bus system.
 The live bus position api end point can return more than 900 records of bus positions during peak hours, and the WMATA API documentation states that these bus positions can update once every 7 to 10 seconds.
 For the purpose of this project, I set a goal to capture 7 days of continuous data.
 To estimate the requirements for the data caputre, I used approximate peak record volume and padded upwards, with API calls being made every 10 seconds.
 Doing the math, I needed to prepare a solution that had the potential of capturing **tens of millions** of records, and **hundreds of millions** of data points, with a budget of effectively zero dollars.
-So I asked myself, what do I have laying around the house?
+So I asked myself, "what do I have laying around the house?"

 ---